 At SP4CING, we aim at designing signal processing techniques for computational intelligence applications.
 Our research covers problems in diversified fields, ranging from environmental monitoring to multi-modal surveillance, from bio-image analysis to remote sensing.
 Check out our research page for more information and learn more about our latest papers.

-The International Workshop on Computational Intelligence for Multimedia Understanding (IWCIM) is the annual workshop organized by the working group Multimedia Understanding through Semantics, Computation, and Learning (MUSCLE) of the European Research Consortium for Informatics and Mathematics (ERCIM).
-This year, IWCIM takes place as a satellite workshop to ICCCI 2021, to be held in Rhodes, Greece on September 28 - October 1, 2021.
+The International Workshop on Computational Intelligence for Multimedia Understanding (IWCIM) is the annual workshop organized by the working group Multimedia Understanding through Semantics, Computation and Learning (MUSCLE) of the European Research Consortium for Informatics and Mathematics (ERCIM).
+This year, IWCIM takes place as a satellite workshop to IEEE ICASSP 2023, to be held in Rhodes Island, Greece on June 4 - 9, 2023.
 Read more here.

 Reyhan Kevser Keser is the leading author of a recent paper on knowledge distillation titled as “PURSUhInT: In Search of Informative Hint Points Based on Layer Clustering for Knowledge Distillation” which is available online in 'Expert Systems with Applications' journal.
 Read more here.

 Onur Can Koyun is the leading author of a recent paper on small object detection titled as “Focus-and-Detect: A small object detection framework for aerial images” which has been published in 'Signal Processing: Image Communication' journal.
 Read more here.